 Miss Jean has been a resident of Charlestown Township her entire life (90 years!).
 She met Miss Betty initially when she was 10 years old on a visit to Broadwater Farm (Miss Betty’s former home) and began helping at Playschool when she was 14 years old.
 One summer, Jean worked at a preschool in Santa Fe, New Mexico while her husband Elmer was working and attending college, returning again to Charlestown.
 During her years at Playschool Jean progressed from a helper to a teacher’s aide and was Miss Betty’s assistant for many years, which is how she received her certification as a teacher.
 Jean eventually became the lead teacher in the Twos Room (now the Yellow Room) for well over 20 years.

-From 1983 to 1992 Jean and her husband lived (and Elmer worked) in Houston, Texas.
+From 1983 to 1992 Jean and her husband lived in Houston, Texas.
 While in Texas, Jean volunteered at St. Jerome’s Early Childhood Center for eight years.
 During the years they lived in Houston, Jean returned to their home in Charlestown three or four times each year where she continued to help at Playschool.
-In addition to continuing to support our teachers in the classrooms, Jean is very involved with the Charlestown Sale and the Alumni Children’s Committee for the Bazaar.
+Until the spring of 2020, Jean continued to come to school every day to support our teachers in the classrooms, primarily by reading with children on the couch in the Orange Room.
+Jean was also very involved with the Charlestown Sale and the Alumni Children’s Committee for the Bazaar.
 Jean says her claim to fame is having both Faith Koons and Kevin Bacon as former students in her Twos class!